Pirajá, Salvador: Demography

-Pirajá was listed as one of the most dangerous neighborhoods in Salvador, according to data from the Brazilian Institute of Geography and Statistics (IBGE) and the Public Security Secretariat (SSP) published on the neighborhood-by-neighborhood violence map by the newspaper Correio in 2012.
-It was among the most violent as a result of the homicide rate for every hundred thousand inhabitants per year (with reference to the UN) having reached the second most negative level, with the indicator of "61-90", being one of the worst neighborhoods on the list.
+In 2012, Pirajá was listed as one of the most dangerous neighborhoods in Salvador, according to data from the Brazilian Institute of Geography and Statistics (IBGE) and the Public Security Secretariat (SSP), published in a neighborhood-level violence map by the newspaper Correio.

+The area ranked among the most violent due to its annual homicide rate per 100,000 inhabitants, which fell within the "61–90" category on the index, placing it among the highest levels recorded in the city.